The Empty Copper Sea: Plot summary

 A wealthy landowner/investor named Hub Lawless has disappeared off the west coast of Florida, supposedly fallen overboard during a storm and drowned.
 The captain of the boat, Van Harder, is blamed, having been found drunk and passed out when the boat returned to shore, but all is not as it appears and the dead man possibly faked his own death and is, instead, living in Mexico with a lover, avoiding the eventual failure of his businesses.

 Harder comes to McGee, asking him to salvage his reputation as a boat captain.
-He has placed a value of $20,000 on his "good name" and has offered $10,000 to McGee in payments over time to find out the truth of what happened.
+As Travis's fee is half of the value of what he recovers, Harder has placed a value of $20,000 (roughly $100,000, adjusted for inflation as of 2025) on his "good name" and offers $10,000 to McGee in payments over time to find out the truth of what happened.
 McGee and Meyer travel to the Gulf Coast of Florida, undercover as investors, to find out the truth of what happened.
 Over the course of the investigation, McGee meets Gretel, who features prominently in the next book, The Green Ripper.

+Popular culture

+Jimmy Buffett wrote the song 'Incommunicado' and released it on his Coconut Telegraph album in 1981.
+The song starts, "Travis McGee's still in Cedar Key, that's what John MacDonald said."
+Although the book is primarily set in the fictional town in Timber Bay in the real Dixie County, Florida, Travis says "I traced the route in the Waterway Guide all the way up to Cedar Key, which would be the last overnight before Timber Bay."
+This is strong evidence that this is the book that Jimmy was referring to when he was writing the song considering the book was published in 1978.
+Cedar Key, Florida is a real place but Travis McGee doesn't actually visit.
+Van Harder, another character in the book, pilots the Busted Flush from Fort Lauderdale to Timber Bay (with a stop at Cedar Key).